The Ultimate Step by Step Guide to SEO

 Examples: Limo Service New York City or New York City Limo Service

 NOTE: You can use “near me” in title headings, but I find looks unprofessional.
 Stick to “your city” for titles.
 For example, “best realtor in New Haven”.
-Don’t worry, Google will make the connection and it will sound more natural.
+Don’t worry; Google will make the connection and sound more natural.

 2. Earn Backlinks